reinator/tutorial_metabarcoding/_pages/mitohifi.md

 2) Has MitoHiFi succeded creating final mitogenome fasta/genbank files?
 What are the names of those files?
 3) Open the final mitogenome genbank file and answer: i) what's the total length of the mitogenome?; ii) what's the first gene in that mitogenome?
 4) Go to BLAST [webserver](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and do a blastn of the final mitogenome fasta file (`final_mitogenome.fasta`) against the Nucleotide collection (nr/nt).
 What's the first hit you get from the alignment?
 What species does that hit come from?
 Click on the hit accession number hyperlink.
 You should be redirected to a new page.
 Go to the `COMMENT` section and answer: how was this sequence assembled?
 5) Open the `contigs_stats.tsv` file and answer: is there another mitogenome assembly besides the final_mitogenome?
-What's its ID?
-6) Open the other(s) mitogenome assembled and compare it with the final_mitogenome: i) what's its size? ii) what's its first gene?

-We can discuss the intermediate results together. =)
+We can discuss the results together. =)